 This script will determine the disk space requirements for performing a StorNext install/upgrade.
 It will then report whether or not the local system has the required disk space for the operation.
-Output will be one of these four types: RECOMMEND: A recommendation of how to set up the StorNext directories on your system.
+Output will be one of these four types: RECOMMEND: A recommendation of how to set up the NOTE StorNext directories on your system.
 NOTE: An advisory message indicating that the system can run with the given configuration, at the desired capacity, but the configuration is not optimal.
-SPACE : Due to space issues the system cannot be configured to run at the desired capacity without adding more disk space.
-Aborting: An error has occured, or invalid input has been provided, and no further analysis can be done.
-The contract of The script will exit with one of these values: 0 - disk space fine, ok to proceed with install/upgrade 1 - disk space available, but not optimal file system layout 2 - disk space available, but hot optimal file system layout 3 - invalid args etc. kept script from completing normally Are you upgrading ?? [y/ <n>]:</n>
+SPACE: Due to space issues the system cannot be configured to run at the desired capacity Al without adding more disk space.
+Aborting: An error has occured, or invalid input has been provided, and no further analysis can be done. provided, and no further analysis can be done.
+The script wi The script will exit with one of these values: 0 - disk space fine, ok to proceed with install/upgrade 1 - disk space available, but not optimal file system layout 2 - disk space not available for install/upgrade 3 - invalid args etc. kept script from completing normally Are you upgrading ?? [y/ <n>]:</n>